Esther Cuesta: Life

 Cuesta was President of the Commission for Sovereignty, Integration, International Relations and Integral Security.
 She was elected by the National Assembly to that position in June 2018 with Ana Belen Marin as her vice-President.

 Before the elections in February 2021, Cuesta requested unpaid leave from the assembly so that she could take part in the elections.
 42 other members also made the same request including Wilma Andrade, Mónica Alemán, Verónica Arias, Dallyana Passailaigue, Cristina Reyes and Silvia Lorena Vera.
 During her absence her job would be carried out by her substitute.

 In July 2022 the position of vice-president of the assembly was vacant as Yeseña Guamaní had been removed by the Union for Hope (UNES) faction and a replacement was required.
 There was a political stand-off as the parties could not agree.
 The Pachakutik party proposed Mireya Pazmiño and Mario Ruiz and the Democratic Left offered Johanna Moreira.
 UNES offered Marcela Holguín, Sofia Espín and Cuesta.

 The President of Ecuador Guillermo Lasso brought in the constitution clause number 148 known as Mutual death in May 2023 when he knew that he was about to be impeached.
 This required all of the National Assembly members to stand for re-election.
 Cuesta stood for re-election.

 Cuesta was reelected.
 In April 2024 she caused controversy when she published a video in support of Jorge Glas who was a former colleague who was then avoiding arrest inside the Mexican embassy.

 In January 2025 she took over from Viviana Veloz as the temporary President of the National Assembly.
-Veloz is standing for re-election so Cuesta will hold the position of President until 9 February 2025.
+Veloz was standing for re-election so Cuesta will held the position of President until 9 February 2025.
+The actions she took during that time caused charges to be made against her.